cedar-policy/rfcs/text/0028-generalized-entity-data-source.md

 ## Detailed design

-### Main proposal

-Our main proposal has four components:
+This RFC has four components:

 First, we generalize `is_authorized()` to accept any `EntityDataSource`, not just `Entities`: